panu-kangas/run_dashy_run/README.md

 ## Instructions

 The game is called "Run Dashy, run!"
-It's a game about a small yellow ball called Dashy, who loves to run far and get a loooot of points in the process.
+It's a game about a small yellow smiley face called Dashy, who loves to run far and get a loooot of points in the process.

 The game has in-game instructions too, but here is a quick intro on what's to come: